ChuckM/simple-graphics/README.md

 ### Color Defines

-The following color defines are provided in `gfx.h`, they are based on an RGB565 Color pallete.
+The following color defines are provided in `gfx.h`, they are based on the EGA 16 color palette.

 ```
 /* Note: B, G, R, A ordering */